mattdesl/budo/README.md

-  --live-plugin    enable LiveReload but do not inject script tag --live-port      the LiveReload port, default 35729 --verbose, -v    verbose timing information for re-bundles --poll=N         use polling for file watch, with optional interval N --no-stream      do not print messages to stdout --no-debug       do not use inline source maps
+  --live-plugin    enable LiveReload but do not inject script tag --live-port      the LiveReload port, default 35729 --verbose, -v    verbose timing information for re-bundles --path           set url pathname for files served by budo, default "/" --poll=N         use polling for file watch, with optional interval N --no-stream      do not print messages to stdout --no-debug       do not use inline source maps